0LNetworkCommunity/documentation/docs/archive/proposals/Spring_Forward .md

 At present, the network is in Recovery Mode and Carpe miners are able to start the app and check balances and have minimal interactions, but not mine their Tower.
 Recovery Mode suspends all economic activity to allow for testing and network stabilization.
-(This also disincentivized actors from front\-running or otherwise taking advantage of skewed economics from network halts.)
+(This also disincentivized actors from front-running or otherwise taking advantage of skewed economics from network halts.)
 To be clear, while the network is in Recovery Mode no rewards are being paid to anyone – not even validators.
 One Saturday, 30 April, the network will open again for Carpe miners and we invite everyone to come back in.